 The key to getting this tender, juicy pork is marinating it in a very acidic citrus juice that is seasoned with annatto seeds.
 These come from the achiote tree that is native to Mexico and gives the dish its signature orange-ish color.

 The name cochinta refers to a baby pig, so the traditional way to make this dish is with a suckling pig.
 Sometimes it’s just a pork loin, though.
-Meanwhile, pibil is a style of cooking where the meat is wrapped in banana leaf and cooked in a pit for several hours.
+Meanwhile, pibil is a style of cooking where the meat is wrapped in banana leaves and cooked in a pit for several hours.

 It’s a lot of work, but the results are well worth it.